mfogel/polygon-clipping/README.md

 * rings of the polygon are not required to be self-closing
 * winding order of rings of Polygon does not matter
 * interior rings may extend outside exterior rings
+* interior rings may touch or overlap each other
 * rings may be self-intersecting

 #### MultiPolygon